 The Match File is a database file used by MasterCard and Visa processing banks to identify specific merchants and owners who have had their merchant accounts terminated.
 Once a merchant is on this list it is highly unlikely that future merchant account applications will be approved.
 The Match File is essentially a BLACKLIST from which it is almost impossible to be removed.

 For a business or merchant to be added to the Match File they need to violate Visa and MasterCard rules in some way.
 The most common reasons include:

 An excessive number of chargebacks

-The processing bank concludes that serious violations of the merchant agreement could result in increased loss exposure to itself or
+The processing bank concludes that serious violations of the merchant agreement could result in increased loss exposure to itself or the credit card community.

 Once a merchant has been placed on The Match File only the processing bank that added them can remove them from it.
 The merchant must work with them directly to accomplish this.

 You do not want to be on the Match File!

 Naturally an important aspect of accepting credit cards is how fast you get your money from your credit card sales.
 Merchant account providers typically provide funds within two business days of when a batch is settled.
 This means if you process a sale on a Monday and settle your terminal that night, you will receive your funds that Wednesday.
 Weekends and Holidays do not count as business days so if a batch is settled on a Thursday night the funds from those transactions will not be available to the merchant until the following Monday.